Looking to visit one museum that truly embodies Vancouver? Head to the Museum of Anthropology.

-We mentioned it as #1 in our list of things to know before visiting Vancouver – the city lies on the unceded territory of the Musqueam, Squamish and Tsleil–Waututh First Nations.
+We mentioned it as #1 in our list of things to know before visiting Vancouver – the city lies on the still unceded territory of the Musqueam, Squamish and Tsleil–Waututh First Nations.

-Ergo, to get a true sense of the history of the region then it’s imperative to take the time to learn about the culture and art of the people who called Vancouver home long before Captain Vancouver first sailed to its shores in 1792.
+To get a true sense of the history of the region then it’s imperative to take the time to learn about the culture and art of the people who called Vancouver home long before settlers arrived.

-Home to one of the premier collections of Coastal First Nations art and antiquities anywhere on the planet, the MOA has played a critical role in bringing Indigenous art into the mainstream, both in Canada and beyond.
+Home to one of the premier collections of Coastal First Nations art and antiquities anywhere on the planet, the MOA has played a critical role in bringing Indigenous art into the mainstream, both in Canada and abroad.

-In addition to being a popular museum and tourist attraction, the MOA is a functioning research and teaching facility and the province’s preeminent Anthropological museum.
+MOA is also a functioning research and teaching facility and the province’s preeminent Anthropological museum.

-While most famous for pieces from famed Haida artist Bill Reid and other Indigenous artists, many are surprised to learn that nearly half of the pieces at the MOA are sourced from Asia and Oceania.
+While it’s most famous for pieces from famed Haida artist Bill Reid and other Indigenous artists, many are surprised to learn that nearly half of the pieces at the MOA are sourced from Asia and Oceania.

 In fact, the museum possesses significant holdings from the Arctic, Latin America, Europe and Africa, making it a truly global Anthropological facility.